Program Structure and Leadership

 Faculty Council

-Faculty Council has a broad membership base, with representation from the student body (undergraduate, graduate and postgraduate), faculty, Chairs, Deans, and administrative staff.
+The Temerty Faculty of Medicine Faculty Council is the senior body in the Faculty with responsibility for academic affairs.
+The Faculty Council has a broad membership base, with representation from the student body (undergraduate, graduate and postgraduate), faculty, Chairs, Deans, and administrative staff.
 Faculty Council reports to the University of Toronto Governing Council.

 Management Committees of the Dean

-The Hospital University Education Committee is advisory to the Dean, and serves to enhance the partnership between the Temerty Faculty of Medicine and its affiliated teaching sites.
+The Hospital University Education Committee is advisory to the Dean and serves to enhance the partnership between the Temerty Faculty of Medicine and its affiliated teaching sites.

 Decision-making in the MD Program